 The growing popularity of eCommerce is the number one reason to start your business online.
-According to Nasdaq, by 2040, consumers will make 95% of their purchases through the internet.
-In 2020, the number of digital buyers worldwide has reached two billion people.
+According to Nasdaq, by 2040, consumers will make 95% of their purchases online.
+In 2020, the number of digital buyers worldwide reached two billion people.

 It’s not a coincidence that the largest online businesses are famous for their aspirations to maintain profound connections with their customers.
-In the next part, we’ll take a look at the largest businesses on the internet.
+In the next part, we’ll look at the internet's largest businesses.